Coacher/vim-virtualenv/README.md

     :VirtualEnvDeactivate

-You can show the current virtualenv name in the statusline via `virtualenv#statusline()` function.
+Current virtualenv name can be shown in the statusline via `virtualenv#statusline()` function.

 For a more detailed help see: